shuakami/shuakami/README.md

   ### My Favorite Things

-  - I love creating beautiful, simple, and delightful UI/UX with a passion for animations.
-My favorite design style is the Geist Design System by Vercel
+  - I love creating beautiful, simple, and delightful UI/UX with a passion for animations
+  - My favorite design style is the Geist Design System by Vercel
   - I enjoy playing games like Cyberpunk 2077, The Last of Us, THE FINALS, Honor of Kings, and PUBG Mobile

 </details>